davidscottmills/pubsub/README.md

     runAndBlock()
 }
 ```
+## Tenets
+- No race conditions
+- Good performance

 ## TODO
- - Stop Subscription Listener go routine on unsubscribe
 - Implement and test close or drain on PubSub
 - Implement and test errors